-72 (10) (12) "Disclosure date" means either of the following:
+71 (10) (12) "Disclosure date" means either of the following:

-(A) The first date during any calendar year on which any electioneering communication is disseminated after the person paying for the communication has spent a total of \$5,000 or more for the direct costs of purchasing, producing or disseminating electioneering communications; or (B) Any other date during that calendar year after any previous disclosure date on which the person has made additional expenditures totaling \$5,000 or more for the direct costs of
+(A) The first date during any calendar year on which any electioneering communication is disseminated after the person paying for the communication has spent a total of \$5,000 or more for the direct costs of purchasing, producing or disseminating electioneering communications; or (B) Any other date during that calendar year after any previous disclosure date on which the person has made additional expenditures totaling \$5,000 or more for the direct costs of purchasing, producing or disseminating electioneering communications.

-78 purchasing, producing or disseminating electioneering communications.
+(11) (13) "Election" means any primary, general, er special, local or ballot issue election conducted under the provisions of this code or under the charter of any municipality at which the voters nominate or elect candidates for public office, or vote on a constitutional amendment, special levy, bond issue, local option referendum, municipal charter or revision, an increase or decrease of corporate limits or any other question that is placed before the voters for a binding cable or satellite signal, mass mailing, telephone bank or billboard advertisement or published in any newspaper, magazine or other periodical that:

-79 (11) (13) "Election" means any primary, general, or special, local or ballot issue election 80 conducted under the provisions of this code or under the charter of any municipality at which the 81 voters nominate or elect candidates for public office, or vote on a constitutional amendment, 82 special levy, bond issue, local option referendum, municipal charter or revision, an increase or 83 decrease of corporate limits or any other question that is placed before the voters for a binding 84 decision.
-For purposes of this article, each primary, general, special, local or ballot issue or local 85 election constitutes a separate election.
-This definition is not intended to modify or abrogate the 86 definition of the term "nomination" as used in this article.
+83 decision.
+For purposes of this article, each primary, general, special, local or ballot issue or local

-87 (12) (14) Electioneering communication. -
+- 84 election constitutes a separate election.
+This definition is not intended to modify or abrogate the - 85 definition of the term "nomination" as used in this article. - 86 (12) (14) Electioneering communication. - - 87 (A) "Electioneering communication" means any paid communication made by broadcast,